tarantool/doc/doc/book/admin/access_control.rst

     box.schema.user.grant('testuser','write', 'space', '_schema')
     box.schema.user.grant('testuser','write', 'space', '_space')

+As you can see, the ability to create spaces also requires ``write`` access to certain system spaces.

 To allow ``testuser`` to drop a space that has associated objects, add the following privileges:

 ..  code-block:: lua